QuentinRa/blog.quentinra.dev/maths/numerical-analysis/direct/cholesky.md

 ## Example

-Find cholesky factorization of A then find solve Ax = b.
+Find the Cholesky factorization of A and solve $AX = b$.

 <p>
 \[